-The terms of settlement must be ratified by the union members who are covered by the coverage clause before it can move on towards forming a collective employment agreement.
+The collective agreement must be ratified by the union members who are covered by the coverage clause before it can have effect.

 A copy of the whole agreement must be available to employees when they meet to decide whether or not to ratify it.

-If the terms of settlement aren’t ratified by the union members
+If the collective agreement isn't ratified by the union members

-If the terms of settlement aren’t ratified, the proposed agreement will not be final or binding on employers, employees or unions.
+If the collective agreement isn't ratified, the proposed agreement will not be final or binding on employers, employees or unions.
 This may mean bargaining has to continue around the unresolved issues.

-The parties to a collective agreement must as soon as practicable after they enter into the agreement send to the Chief Executive of the Ministry of Business, Innovation and Employment :
+Once a collective agreement is signed and ratified, as soon as practicable, employers and unions must send to the Chief Executive of the Ministry of Business, Innovation and Employment (MBIE):